DylanMeeus/springboot_jwt_blog/_posts/2015-11-20-face-off-virtual-dom-vs-incremental-dom-vs-glimmer.markdown

 ![Major GC time losses](https://cdn.auth0.com/blog/dombench/MajorGC.png)
 ![Minor GC time losses](https://cdn.auth0.com/blog/dombench/MinorGC.png)

-In these charts the time spent during long and short GC pauses can be seen.
+In these charts the time spent during major and minor GC collections can be seen.
 As expected, Incremental DOM is much more efficient in this area.
 React remains a close second for major pauses but falls way behind Incremental DOM in minor pauses.
 It is interesting to note how much Ember has progressed from version 1 to version 2 in this area.

 ![Layout and Paint time losses](https://cdn.auth0.com/blog/dombench/LayoutAndPaint.png)